xseine/dotbond-prototype/README.md

 - Query execution plan using TypeScript’s Type System
 - Protection from writing bad client queries

-Currently just supports Angular, but can easily be made portable.
+Currently just supports Angular, but can easily be made front-end agnostic.

 Tool will be usable inside a single code repository or inside multiple using GitHub Actions.